programmer2514/RPi-Google-Drive/README.md

 # RPi-Google-Drive
-A google drive live sync client installer for the raspberry pi
+An automated Google Drive live-sync client (gdrivefs) installer for the Raspberry Pi

-This simple script will allow the user to automatically mount their Google Drive to their Raspberry Pi and keep it mounted indefinitely through a completely automated process.
+This utility will allow the user to mount their Google Drive to their Raspberry Pi and keep it mounted through reboots in a simple, automated process.
+It includes both a fully automated version (requires a GUI setup) and a headless version (Works over SSH and on non-GUI systems, but requires a bit more setup).

+This script will not have the execute permission when first downloaded.
+To fix this, simply open a terminal and type:

+`[sudo] chmod +x "/path/to/installGoogleDrive.sh"`

-Python 3 must be installed in order for this to work.
+Python 3 must be installed in order for this script to work.

 Basic process acquired from here: https://www.raspberrypi.org/forums/viewtopic.php?t=109587